April 29, 2024

 As a freelancer, time is your most valuable asset.
 Make sure you use it wisely.

 I usually watch TV shows while checking and responding to emails in the morning while my kids are getting their days started.
 Before having kids, I used to occasionally watch TV in the middle of the day when I’m not working but it’s rare and I usually would feel kind of guilty, like I should be doing something else.
 I find that going on a walk while listening to a freelance podcast helps me feel rejuvenated and creative.
-The exercise and break often helps me come up with new article ideas.
+The exercise and break often help me come up with new article ideas.

 If watching TV or doing something passive and enjoyable helps you take a much-needed break from work that leaves you feeling refreshed, go ahead!
 I find that when I’m procrastinating writing something, I often need a little break.
 (And yes, naps help, too!)

 I don’t think freelancers need a college degree, a graduate degree, or even a degree in a writing or communications field.
-In fact, I think high schoolers and college students can make great freelancers and enjoy some supplemental income while gaining valuable experience freelancing.
+I think high schoolers and college students can make great freelancers and enjoy some supplemental income while gaining valuable experience freelancing.

 I do think you need to have a solid command of the English language and grammar (or whatever language you will be offering freelance work in) or a willingness to learn these skills in order to become a successful freelance writer for an English-speaking outlet.
 (If you want to get started as a freelance writer and are short on time, check out my weekend freelance writing course on Teachable.)

-This question on how beginner freelancers can get published if they don’t have experience or freelance article examples comes up a lot and it’s a bit of the chicken or the egg dilemma.
+This question of how beginner freelancers can get published and how to get started with no experience or freelance article examples comes up a lot and it’s a bit of the chicken or the egg dilemma.
 Editors and potential clients will want to see your writing samples before they give you work to do, but, you can start writing on your own and show samples of the types of articles you would write on your blog.
-Practice writing the type of freelance work you plan to do, whether that’s SEO article writing, copywriting, blogging, service journalism, or something else.
-You can even put these articles behind a wall that a client can access when you give them permission if you aren’t ready for the world to see your work.

 Learn how to get started freelancing even if you have no experience with the tips in this e-Book.

 I say yes!
 Why not?
 Or a stay-at-home dad.
 I’m a mom to two little kids and a fur baby who scaled her freelance business in recent years working about 10 to 15 hours a week.
 Some of the moms who are able to work from home as freelance writers told me that they hire babysitters to take care of their children while they’re working and either go work in a room with a door or leave their home in order to take work calls and get writing done.
-Feel free to reach out if you have questions about working from home as a parent and freelancing!
-I’m always pivoting and needing to find new ways to be flexible with my business and life as a mom but learning new hacks each day on how to make it work.

 Don’t underestimate what freelancers can get done in 15 minutes to build your business.